-Under the direction of the Executive Director of Development and External Relations, design, develop, deliver, and administer the Graduate School of Management’s alumni engagement program, annual fundraising programs, and special giving initiatives.
-Responsible for activities associated with reaching, serving, and engaging external constituencies, including alumni and corporate partners, through program, events, and services.
+Under the direction of the Senior Director of Development and External Relations, design, develop, deliver, and administer the Graduate School of Management’s alumni engagement program, annual fundraising programs, and special giving initiatives.
+Responsible for activities associated with reaching, serving, and engaging external constituencies, including alumni and corporate partners, through programs, events, and services.

-Work closely with admissions, career services and executive education offices to maximize alumni outreach, engagement and volunteer opportunities.
+- Work closely with admissions, career development and executive education offices to maximize alumni outreach, engagement and volunteer opportunities.
 Manage requests for alumni participation in School activities.

-Work occasional weekend and evening engagements as well as travel regionally and nationally.
+- Required to work occasional weekend and evening engagements, as well as travel regionally and nationally.

 - Bachelor’s degree or equivalent combination of education and/or relevant experience.